-As of November 2017, private companies operated 383 underground storage facilities, mainly in depleted reservoirs, aquifers and salt caverns.
-Although no new facilities were opened in 2017, storage capacity increased 0.7 per cent, driven by capacity expansions at existing facilities in the east.
+As of November 2018, private companies operated 380 active underground storage facilities, mainly in depleted reservoirs, aquifers and salt caverns.
+In 2018, storage capacity decreased 1.2 per cent from 2017 levels, driven by several factors, including increased natural gas production that has caused a reduced reliance on storage services.

-8 Describe the statutory and regulatory framework and any relevant authorisations applicable to the construction, ownership, operation and interconnection of natural gas transportation pipelines, and storage.
+Describe the statutory and regulatory framework and any relevant authorisations applicable to the construction, ownership, operation and interconnection of natural gas transportation pipelines, and storage.